Who We Are

-- Providing services: We use the information to perform some action you have asked us to perform, provide our services, and/or conduct the normal activities involved in running our business and offering our services.
+- Providing services: We use the information to perform some action(s) you have asked us to perform; respond to comments, inquiries, and/or other messages; provide services; and/or otherwise conduct the normal activities involved in running our business and/or offering our services.
 For example (but without limitation), we probably couldn’t send you a physical document without your mailing or delivery address.

 - Auditing interactions with consumers

-- Certain short-term uses
+- Certain short-term, transient uses